-- II.B.4.c) In programs approved for more than six fellows, there must be at least one core faculty member certified in cardiovascular disease by the ABIM or the AOBIM for every 1.5 fellows.
-(Core) - II.B.4.d) At a minimum, t The required core faculty members, in aggregate and excluding members of the program leadership, must be provided with support equal to an average dedicated a minimum of .1 FTE 10 percent FTE for educational and administrative responsibilities that do not involve direct patient care.
+- II.B.4.c) In programs approved for more than three fellows, there must be at least one core faculty member certified in critical care medicine by the ABIM or the AOBIM for every 1.5 fellows.
+(Core) - II.B.4.d) At a minimum, t-The required core faculty members, in aggregate and excluding members of the program leadership, must be provided with support equal to an average dedicated a minimum of .1 FTE 10 percent/FTE for educational and administrative responsibilities that do not involve direct patient care.
 Additional support must be provided based on the program size as follows: (Core)

-Number of Approved Positions Minimum Aggregate Support Required (FTE)
+Number of Approved Minimum Aggregate

+Positions Support Required

+(FTE)

-&lt;7 .10
+<7 .10

 7-9 .15

 10-12 .15

-13-15 .20

-16-18 .20

-19-21 .25

-22-24 .25

-25+ .30